janbodnar/Java-Advanced/resteasy/README.md

 *A RESTFul application* follows the REST architectural style, which is used for designing networked applications.
 RESTful applications generate HTTP requests performing CRUD (Create/Read/Update/Delete) operations on resources.
 RESTFul applications typically return data in JSON or XML format.

+In our examples, we use Resteasy with Undertow server.
+We include CDI.